wusiquan/nclub2/README.md

 ----- 更新于2018/10/01

-this repo is a demo for using Koa2
+this repo is a simple demo for using Koa2
 and its origin version(koa1) is written by [nswbmw](https://github.com/nswbmw/N-club)

 mongoDB使用了[mbab](https://mlab.com/)